Anjalichimnani/EVA4_Custom_Data/README.md

   * Number of Images: 400,000
   * Dimensions: 224 X 224
   * Type: JPEG

   ![Depth_Images](https://github.com/Anjalichimnani/EVA4_Custom_Data/blob/master/reference_images/Depth_Masks.PNG)

+## Code:
+The Complete Code can be found at: [Code](https://github.com/Anjalichimnani/EVA4_Custom_Data/blob/master/Assignment15A.ipynb) The code to create dataset, flip images, overlay foreground on background, mean and standard deviation can be found at: [Dataset Code](https://github.com/Anjalichimnani/EVA4_Custom_Data/blob/master/code/Supplements.py)
+The complete data and depth maps can be found at: [Images](https://drive.google.com/drive/folders/1YVLxYC4rj73u5vQe9VTkdnMQ6_susmZP?usp=sharing)

 The foreground images are transparent and are created using GIMP Tool.
 The images are made transparent by adding alpha channel and removing the background by selecting the image foreground (poeple)